jellyfin/jellyfin.org/docs/general/post-install/networking/2_tailscale.md

 - Every client needs to have the Tailscale software installed
 - Needs extra, complex configuration to block clients from connecting to each other.
+- Requires an account with a 3rd party provider.

 Setup on server: